Ephemeris Star Charts – June 2025

 The charts contain the entire dome of the sky as seen from around 45 degrees north latitude and at the dates and times for the locations listed below.

-Planet positions are plotted for mid-month.
+Planet positions are plotted for the 15th of the month.
 The moon is not shown.
 To track the planet positions at weekly intervals go to my Ephemeris Blog for my Wednesday posting at bobmoler.wordpress.com.

 The charts contain the entire dome of the sky as seen from around 45 degrees north latitude and at the dates and times for the locations listed below.